iay/md-query/README.md

-# Metadata Query Protocol Specification
+# Metadata Query Protocol Specifications

-This is the working area for the draft Metadata Query Protocol specification.
+This is the working area for the draft Metadata Query Protocol specifications.
-The main directory contains the editor's working copy of the draft in its XML and plain text forms.
+The main directory contains the editor's working copy of the drafts in their XML and plain text forms.

+The specification is broken into two parts, one for the base protocol and one for a SAML-specific profile.

-The document's current status in the IETF process can be viewed at [its tracker page](https://datatracker.ietf.org/doc/draft-young-md-query/).
+The protocol document's current status in the IETF process can be viewed at [its tracker page](https://datatracker.ietf.org/doc/draft-young-md-query/).
 The editor's working copy may be fresher, but less stable, than the most recent formally submitted Internet Draft.

 Prior versions submitted as Internet Drafts are also archived in the `history` directory here for quick comparison between versions.

+The SAML profile document has not yet been submitted as an Internet Draft.

 ## Terminology